5 Smart Year-End Tax-Saving Money Moves

 You can also see if you’re eligible to make an IRA contribution.
 And if financially feasible, fund your Health Savings Account (HSA) to the maximum allowable amount.
 You get a deduction for money you put into an HSA and this money is never taxed if used for qualified health care expenses.
 And, the good news about HSA contributions is they do NOT have to be made before year-end.
 You have until April 15th to get those in for the prior year.

-To estimate your taxes, gather all the same information you would need to fill out your tax return.
-It’s easiest to take last year’s tax return and write what you think this year’s numbers will be in the margins.
-Then, to estimate your taxes you can do any of the following:
+To see if the items above apply to you, you must estimate your taxes before year-end.
+Start by gathering all the same information you would need to fill out your tax return.
+One way to make this easy is to take last year’s tax return and write what you think this year’s numbers will be in the margins.
+Then, to project current year results, try one of the following three items:

 - Use an online 1040 tax calculator